 The display is a 128x64 pixel mon OLED driven by an SSD1306 controlled by the AVR's I2C (TWI) peripheral.

-Early development stages of the code was written exclusively with vim from the terminal (terminator).
+Early development stages of the code was written exclusively with Vim from the terminal (terminator).
 However I had read about Atom and decided to try it out so at some point in development I switched over.

 The code is all interrupt driven.
 Pushing any button runs the pin-change interrupt that checks which button and performs the appropriate action.

-The grind button enables the timer/counter 2 peripheral which is set up to use the external 32.768kHz crystal.
+The grind button enables the timer/counter 2 peripheral which is configured to use the external 32.768kHz crystal.
 This is the timer that actually counts down the desired duration.
 This could have been done with an internal oscillator, but I wanted to learn about using the AVR as an RTC for more accurate and consistent timing.

 The AVR's internal eeprom is used so that the stored presets survive a powercycle.